 Rush-hour survey data show that car travel in Wakefield is the dominant mode of transport for commuting.
 Over the last five years car usage has dropped and train usage and walking has increased.

 Percent of inbound journeys by people during morning rush-hour in Wakefield.
 Source: Wakefield Council

 The new Wakefield Westgate station building opened in 2014 and Wakefield Kirkgate has been renovated.
 Wakefield Westgate is by far the busiest of the district’s 16 stations, with over two and a half million passengers using the station in 2015/16.

 Overall, the 2011 Census shows that among nearby local authorities the only net loss of commuters is to Leeds.
 For all the other districts there are more people coming into Wakefield each day to work than there are going the other way.

 Major Road Projects

-In June 2015 work started on the construction of the Wakefield East Relief Road.
+The Wakefield Eastern Relief Road opened in April 2017.
 The road will provide access for residents of the new homes to be built at City Fields and improve access to Wakefield city centre and the wider district and motorway network.
-Work on the scheme is expected to last until May 2017.
 The City Fields development will cover 152 hectares to the East of Wakefield city centre.
 It should provide approximately 2,500 new homes and include facilities for leisure, retail and commerce.
 Development is likely to last 15-20 years.